godaddy/gasket/packages/gasket-plugin-intl/README.md

   (default: `./build/locales`)
 - `assetPrefix` - (string) change the default path to `/_locale` endpoint by adding a path prefix here. (default: '').
-Used for setting up CDN support for locale files. `next.assetPrefix` will be used be unless specified here.
+Used for setting up CDN support for locale files.
+The `zone` config will be used unless `assetPrefix` is set.
 - `languageMap` - (object) specify a language mapping here if required (default:
   {}), e.g.